Delivery methods analysis and comparison

 Download our delivery method guide to find out what construction delivery method is best for your project.

 What are the Goals and Objective for the Project?

 Project owners generally have the same goals when completing a project: construction at a reasonable cost, of the highest quality, and completed within the shortest period of time.

 However, some goals may take precedent over others.
 For example, the speed of implementation may be more important than cost on certain projects.
 For others, maintenance and life-cycle costs may be the primary concern.
 Owner control of the design may be important for some, while, for others, lowest initial construction cost is paramount.

 When selecting the best project delivery method, rank your goals, objectives and challenges and match them to the strengths and attributes of the various project delivery methods.
 For example, some projects may be challenged by cash-flow restrictions or a renovation project may have ongoing operational needs during construction.
 The analysis is not so much a question of advantages versus disadvantages, but rather to select the delivery method with the strengths and attributes that best align with the goals and needs of the project.

-Advantages and considerations for each of these four project delivery systems are summarized below.
-However, some of the key differences include:
+Advantages and considerations for each of these four project delivery systems are summarized in our construction delivery method guide.

 No project delivery methods is free of challenges.
 But, choosing the system that best works for your specific project, and actively ensuring it is properly implemented, can highly affect the success of the project.

 Our experience in each of the delivery methods shows that collaborative delivery methods (CM, DB and IPD) provide the best final product at the most optimum schedule for the best value regardless of the project type.
 These methods reduce the risk to the owner, reduce potential change orders, reduce project schedule overages, all while allowing each party, owner, architect and contractor, a balanced participation in the project direction.